-202 M. Music Education in the Primary Grades.
+202. M. Music Education in the Primary Grades.

 A study and interpretation of rote song repertory; correction of monotone tendencies; musical experiences of primary children; child voice and its care; creative music; change from rote to note; music in its relation to the primary school curriculum.
 Observation in the laboratory school.
+Open to music majors only.